Alarez777/docker-smb-opl/README.md

 On your PC

-1. Execute 'docker build -t smb_opl:lastest .'
+1. Execute 'docker build -t smb_opl:latest .'
 2. Use docker-compose.yml to start the server

 On your PS2